How can I obtain a library card?

 Do you have books in other languages besides English?

 We have books in Spanish, Russian, Hindi, Gujarati, Polish, Italian, Chinese, Korean, Urdu, and Tamil.

 Do you have movies?

-We have most feature movies both old and new.
+We have many feature movies both old and new.
 We also have instructional videos in many subjects and movies in many world languages.
 The Library also offers streaming video through Hoopla Digital and Kanopy, services available with your Old Bridge card.

 It’s 11pm and my paper is due tomorrow … I need information now!